AndoRandria/SMARTEN/README.md

 A video named "Presentation of SMARTEN v1.mp4" is also available in the "Informations" branch.
 This video explains how to run and perform a simulation in SMARTEN v1.0.

-In the "Data" branch, there are necessary files to run a simulation in SMARTEN v1.0 as explained in the video "Presentation of SMARTEN v1.mp4":
+In the "Data" folder, there are necessary files to run a simulation in SMARTEN v1.0 as explained in the video "Presentation of SMARTEN v1.mp4":
 - "andravoahangy_tsena.shp" is an example of a map that is necessary to run the 2D visualization of SMARTEN.
 - "smarten_inputs_20buildings.xlsx" is an example of the inputs file.
 In this case, 20 buildings are used in the simulation.
 - "smarten_parameters_20buildings.xlsx" is an example of the parameters file.
 In this case, also, it corresponds to the parameters of 20 buildings.